Then Consider Joining Us at The table

-Karwath told the true story of a small northwestern Wisconsin community—a popular lakeside recreational and nightlife destination—that was facing an uptick in drug and alcohol related accidents.
-Some citizens began angrily laying full blame on local nightclubs, which, however, were considered important to the economy.
+Karwath told the true story of a small northwestern Wisconsin community—a popular lakeside recreational and nightlife destination—that was facing a significant uptick in drug and alcohol related accidents.
+Some citizens began angrily laying full blame on local nightclubs.
+Others argued those nightclubs were important to the economy.
 Division and deadlock on the issue ensued until the club owners were approached and were asked to participate in what would be civil, blame-free discussions.
-The owners engaged and ultimately led an awareness program along with a community-wide transportation service that effectively reduced accidents.
+Based on that promise, the owners agreed to engage.
+And ultimately those same owners helped develop and lead an awareness program, along with a new community-wide transportation service, that effectively reduced accidents.

 “We got a new option on the table that helped solve the problem—precisely because we got all heads in the game,” Karwath said.

 In Sisters—like elsewhere—when individuals believe their opinions are unwelcome they often self-censor (as the survey suggests).
 They withdraw from local conversations and activities and often self-segregate into smaller silos within the community (like the bar owners could have done).
 This hinders possibilities for future collaborations.

 In Sisters—unlike elsewhere—we can make a difference.
 When we encourage diversity and diverse thinking, we are better able to approach and resolve local issues together—as neighbors, co-workers and Central Oregonians.
 We also, then, create opportunities for unexpected collaborations that could help us better enjoy life together the rest of the time.